WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 10-12, 2024 TSUUT'INA NATION, ALBERTA

 While there have been no players that we are aware of that have made an NCAA commitment directly from the HJHL, there are a handful of players that have gone on to play in the ACHA.

 Founded in 1990, the NEAJHL has 7 teams located in North Eastern Alberta.
-The Wainwright Bisons are the current champions, and have one the title the last 4 years.
-The Cold Lake Ice had one the title the 5 years before.
+The Wainwright Bisons are the current champions, and have one the title the last 6 years.
+The Cold Lake Ice had won the title the 5 years before.

 Cold Lake Ice